What is an EES/ER?

 Watch our Field in Focus series to learn more about these studies.

-The matters to be investigated and documented in an EES or ER are set out in the scoping requirements developed by the Department of Environment, Land, Water and Planning (DELWP) and released in July 2021.
+The matters to be investigated and documented in an EES or ER were set out in the Scoping Requirements developed by the Department of Environment, Land, Water and Planning (DELWP) and released in July 2021.

 Learn more about the EES process in Victoria or download a fact sheet explaining the different steps in the EES process.

 Have your say